BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/spiedie_matlab.md

 ***Note: You must have access to the MATLAB Cluster Remote Desktop Server in order to do these steps***

-1. Open "Remote Desktop Connecction"
+1. Open "Remote Desktop Connection"
 2. In the "Computer" field type: matlab-pct=cluster.pods.bu.int
 3. Log in using your PODS ID